CAD Internship Application Deadline – See deadlines in the section below, “Application for Fall 2018 Now Available.”

 - CAD Intern Code of Conduct

-The application for Fall 2015 internships is now available and can be downloaded from the internship link.
-The due date for completed applications is Monday, February 9, 2015, 4 p.m.
-Please note, there is now a 2 week window when you may drop off your application at the CAD department office.
-Those dates are: Monday, January 26, 2015 from 9 a.m. through Monday, February 9, 2015, 4 p.m.
+The online application for Fall 2018 internships is now available and can be downloaded from the internship link.
+The due date for completed applications is extended until Wednesday, February 21, 2018, 4 p.m.
+You may email your application to firstname.lastname@example.org, the CAD Internship Coordinator.
+The dates to submit are: Monday January 29, 2018 from 9 a.m. through Wednesday, February 21, 2018, 4 p.m.
 Applications will not be accepted before or after those times/dates.
 No exceptions.

 For Bulletin Years 2010-2011 or older

-For students whose major Bulletin Year is 2010-2011 or older,please contact the Internship Coordinator, Dr. Nadine Agosta, for an application and requirements. firstname.lastname@example.org
+For students whose major Bulletin Year is 2010-2011 or older, please contact the Internship Coordinator

 These Course Requirements Must Be Met Prior To Internship: